 When it comes to peak performance, there is no better option.
 “It’s been an iconic silhouette in both the fashion and sports world,” says Giorgi Duvall, vice president of merchandising and design at Speedo softgoods at PVH.
 “In America, we see it a lot in competitive swimming, diving, or water polo.
 It creates freedom of movement and support.”

 Five-time gold medalist Nathan Adrian confirmed the Speedo’s practical use for sport.
 “So much of the water is a feel thing—you feel how your body reacts to it,” says Adrian.
 “I need my skin to touch the water.
 When you’re actually swimming, there’s no question a Speedo is faster.”

-There’s another practical speedo movement happening a bit out of sight: Guys are layering speedo briefs under longer trunks for added support, or to cover up until they get into the water.
-“I see that a lot in places like the Hamptons,” says Michael Moniz, founder of CALIBER Swimwear.
-“Guys wear the shorts over briefs because they feel exposed in a speedo.”
+There’s another practical Speedo movement happening a bit out of sight: Guys are layering Speedo briefs under longer trunks for added support, or to cover up until they get into the water.
+“I see that a lot in places like the Hamptons,” says George Sotelo, founder of Thorsun swimwear.
+“Guys wear the shorts over briefs because you’re really exposed in a Speedo.”

 It seems the brief’s practical support or performance use is the gateway to wearing a speedo as a style statement.
 “I think it still starts in competitive swimming and then leaps into fashion,” says Duvall.

 Adrian seems to exemplify that idea exactly.
 “It started off as a uniform thing for me,” he says.
 “As a typical shy kid, I’d wear a blue or black speedo so nothing stood out.
 Now, it’s much less something that I want to hide or not have people notice.
 It’s a little bit more of a statement.”